jaakop/nodeWilma/README.md

 ###Usage

-To use all of the fucntion you hae to get SID with LoginWilma()
+To use all of the functions you have to get SID with LoginWilma()

 ```js
 wilma = require('wilma');